cwinpy/cwinpy/docs/pe/roq/roq.rst

 likelihood evaluation takes about 0.6 ms and the inference takes just over three minutes.
 So, we see a significant speed advantage with the ROQ.

-The posteriors from both cases can be see below and show very good agreement.
+The posteriors from both cases can be seen below and show very good agreement.

 .. thumbnail:: example1_roq_posteriors.png
    :width: 450px